netgrp/pop-booking/README.md

 The available resources can be changed in the resources.json file.
 Hopefully this becomes a piece of software which is both robust and is easy to change and improve.

+## Building with docker/podman

+If deploying with docker/podman, build the image with the dockerfile

+`docker build -t imagename .`

+And then run it while binding the necessary port and volumes, along with the environment file.

+`docker run -it  -p 8080:8080 -v $(pwd)/db:/app/db -v $(pwd)/config:/app/config --env-file .env imagename`